 But Fiverr doesn’t show the prices of past orders.
 So you can only see the number of reviews/orders completed by someone.
 But you don’t see their prices.

-The next thing is the buyer requests or job posts.
+The next thing is the “Buyer Requests” (brief/match) or job posts.
 A new freelancer does not see sufficient buyer requests on Fiverr.
+Currently, it has been replaced by “Brief” but it’s the substitute for previous buyer requests.
+Moreover, they made it harder for new sellers to get a match/brief.
 On the other hand, Upwork is totally different than Fiverr.
-A new freelancer can browse lots of job posts.
+A new freelancer can browse lots of job posts and apply accordingly.

 Is Guru better than Fiverr?